10 Ways to Soundproof Your Bedroom for Better Sleep

 👉 Click here to check it out

 Consider adding an underlay beneath your carpet for extra sound dampening.
-Choose materials like rubber or foam designed to block noise.
 This layer acts as a barrier between your floor and carpet.

 5. Seal Gaps with Weatherstripping